alihsaad/SVPlants/README.md

 -download repo files

--open terminal where files reside and dotnet build to check out the REST API
+-open terminal where the files reside and run: "dotnet build" to check out the REST API